-Of all the blenders on the market, there are only two that stand out from the pack and claim to be the best machines for making smoothies.
-In one corner, we have the ever-popular Vitamix 5200 with a reputation for making excellent green smoothies and a build quality that lasts a lifetime.
+Of all the blenders on the market, there are only two that stand out from the pack and claim to be the best machines for making a green smoothie.
+In one corner, we have the ever-popular Vitamix with a reputation for making excellent smoothies and a build quality that lasts a lifetime.

-In the other corner, we have the Blendtec Total Blender with more horsepower and the demonstrated ability to turn garden rakes, golf balls and iPads into fine powder.
+In the other corner, we have the Blendtec with more horsepower and the demonstrated ability to turn garden rakes, golf balls, and iPads into fine powder.
 So, which blender is the best blender for making green smoothies?

 Vitamix vs. Blendtec